vmware-tanzu/tanzu-dev-portal/content/practices/event-storming-process-modelling/index.md

 - When validating process changes that might help solve a problem
 what:
 - "Large wall or digital collaboration space like [Miro](https://miro.com/)"
-- 5+ different colored sticky notes (when using this in conjunction with Event Storming and/or BORIS + SNAPe keep consistency in colors)
+- 5+ different colored sticky notes (when using this in conjunction with EventStorming and/or BORIS + SNAPe keep consistency in colors)
 - Sharpies

 ---